-As an international business we recognise the important contribution we can make towards mitigating climate change impacts of our operations and supply chain.
-We continue to invest in ways to conserve energy and reduce Greenhouse Gas (GHG) emissions.
+As an international business, we recognise the importance of seeking to mitigate the climate change impacts of our operations and supply chain.
+We seek to invest in ways to conserve energy and reduce Greenhouse Gas (GHG) emissions.
 The following section outlines information regarding our UK operations.

 As announced in February 2021, the Group acquired additional warehouse premises at Townley Street in Middleton, Lancashire, near our existing Oldham warehouse operations.
-These premises were in need of substantial updating and adaption to the purposes of our operations.
-The planning and scoping of these works has given us the opportunity to look at environmentally friendlier and energy saving methods to heat, light and generally operate these premises.
-The initial phase of the project has been to make the existing warehouse facilities at the premises fully operational.
-The Group has invested in new thermally insulated roofing, fully air source heating technology, LED lighting throughout (supplemented by natural light roof windows to reduce energy consumption and lighting needs during normal working daylight hours) and the installation of a high bay racking system to maximise space utilisation.
-This became increasingly operational during the current reporting year and the phase 1 works were fully completed in October 2022.
+These premises, now named "Infinity House", were in need of substantial updating and adaptation to the purposes of our operations.
+As reported in last year's ESG Report, Phase 1 of these works focused on the warehouse facilities at the premises.
+The Group invested in new thermally insulated roofing, fully air source heating technology, LED lighting throughout (supplemented by natural light roof windows to reduce energy consumption and lighting needs during normal working daylight hours) and the installation of a high bay racking system to maximise space utilisation in the warehouse facilities.
+Phase 1 of these works were fully completed in October 2022 and since that time planning and preparatory work has been undertaken in relation to Phase 2 of the project - the design and layout of the reception, showroom, office, kitchen and ancillary accommodations at the Infinity House.
+It is hoped that the Board will have progress to report with this aspect of the project later in the year.